MPA Admission Requirements

 - Evidence of writing, analytical and general communication skills of high quality and at a level appropriate for graduate study (the Admissions Committee reviews your application materials to look for evidence of these skills.)

 - Completion of four (4) quarter credits of statistics which fulfills our statistics prerequisite requirement.
-Beginning with students admitted for Fall 2012, this requirement must be completed within the past three (3) years prior to the Fall of admission and before admitted students are permitted to begin the first year of the MPA program in the Fall.
-For example, if you are applying for Fall 2012 admission, you must have completed a statistics course that meets our prerequisite requirement sometime during the period between the beginning of Fall 2009 and the end of Summer 2012.
+This requirement must be completed within the past three (3) years prior to the Fall of admission and before admitted students are permitted to begin the first year of the MPA program in the Fall.
+For example, if you are applying for Fall 2014 admission, you must have completed a statistics course that meets our prerequisite requirement sometime during the period between the beginning of Fall 2011 and the end of Summer 2014.
 We accept applications from people who have not met the statistics requirement: we admit these students conditionally, but we must receive evidence that the statistics prerequisite is satisfied before Fall classes begin.

 Most undergraduate programs and courses at Evergreen that grant four credits of statistics will enable students to meet this prerequisite.
 Several statistics courses are typically offered during Evergreen's Summer Session.
 Basic statistics courses offered at many other colleges will also meet the requirement.
 Please see our statistics prerequisite page for more specific information about the statistics prerequisite requirement, including a list of Evergreen courses and courses offered elsewhere that meet the requirement.